avaframe/AvaFrame/docs/moduleAna1Tests.rst

 .. _fig-damBreak:

 .. figure:: _static/damBreakTestExample.png
         :width: 90%

+        Summary figure produced by the damBreak test (here for a cell size of 2m)

+        .. ,
+        .. and an initialization process as described in :ref:`theoryCom1DFA:Friction Model` )

-Another optional result are the comparison cross cut figures for all saved time steps as shown in the following figure.
+Another optional result is the comparison cross cut figure for all saved time steps as shown in the following figure.

 .. image:: _static/CompareDamBreak8da2add5e5_Animation.gif